 F) one or more domain descriptors, i.e. destination FQDN(s) or a regular expression as a domain name matching criteria; and

+NOTE 0: The destination FQDN can contain an IMS home network domain name.

 c) one or more route selection descriptors each consisting of a precedence value of the route selection descriptor and either

 1) one PDU session type and, optionally, one or more of the followings: